janemcdonough/GhostChat-iOS/README.md

-## GhostChat-iOS
+## GhostChat-iOS-FightClub
-1. Tagline: "Anon Local Chat"
+1. Tagline: "Anonymous Local Chat / Fight Club Application"
 2. Works in Airplane Mode
 3. Does not use the Internet.
 Secure and off the Cloud.